Eddiemaq98/Botium-Toys-Audit-/README.md

 To secure assets at Botium Toys' physical location, locks and CCTV should be used to secure physical assets and to monitor for potential threats.
 Having a time-controlled safe, adequate lighting, and signage indicating alarm service provider will further improve Botium Toys' security posture.

 # Conclusion  <a name="conclusion">
- This concludes my mock security audit writeup, I hope you found it useful and enlightening as I have.
-If there is any constructive feedback or  suggestions to improve and include, just let me know.
+ This concludes the mock security audit writeup.

-**Self-Evaluation**: Overall, I feel I did adequately in finding what controls are top priority and need implementation immediately in reducing risk and why Botium Toys would need to comply to the regulations and standards I initially picked on my first try.
-I really loved the challenge of this assignment and tested what I have learned in my studies and hands-on learning.
+**Self-Evaluation**: Overall, I feel I did adequately in finding what controls are top priority and instant implementation in risk reeduction and why Botium Toys would need to comply to the regulations and standards I initially picked on my first try.

 **Lessons learned**: